captionpoint/captionpoint-plays/TWO-TRAINS-RUNNING.md

 ---
 ## HOLLOWAY:
 You know he wasn't over there this morning.
+---
 Lutz asked me about him.
 ---
 ## RISA:
 He ain't been in here.
+---
 Anybody know where he stay at?
 ---
 ## HOLLOWAY:
 He was staying up there on Arcena Street.
+---
 He stayed up there for the longest time.
+---
 He ain't up there no more.
+---
 Nobody know where he stay at.
 ---
 ## RISA:
 Maybe he just quit coming.
+---
-He might have moved to Homewood or East Liberty.
+He might have moved to Homewood
+---
+or East Liberty.
+---
 Got tired of waiting on Lutz to give him his ham.
 ---
 ## HOLLOWAY:
-I ain't known him to miss a day in nine and a half years.
-He come and stand there even on Sunday just in case Lutz show up.
+I ain't known him to miss a day
+---
+in nine and a half years.
+---
+He come and stand there
+---
+even on Sunday
+---
+just in case Lutz show up.
+---
 That don't sound like nobody got tired of waiting.
-(woLF enters.)
 ---
+template: noise
+door opening and closing
+---
 ## WOLF:
 Hey Holloway.
+---
 Did you see that out there this morning?
+---
 West was having a fit trying to bury Prophet Samuel.
 ---
 ## HOLLOWAY:
 Yeah, I was out there.
-They say the hearse was at the cemetery and some of the cars hadn't even left from in front of the funeral home.
 ---
+They say the hearse was at the cemetery
+---
+and some of the cars hadn't even left
+---
+from in front of the funeral home.
+---
 ## WOLF:
 They had the boulevard backed up two miles.
+---
+People's cars overheating.
+---
+They tried to block off the street
+---
+and let the cars go in two lanes,
+---
-Peo- ple's cars overheating.
-They tried to block off the street and let the cars go in two lanes, but the people was arguing with the police and wouldn't let them do it.
+but the people was arguing with the police
+---
+and wouldn't let them do it.
+---
 They had helicopters flying all over the place.
 ---
 ## RISA:
-Look like they had more people watching than was in the funeral.
+Look like they had more people watching
+---
+than was in the funeral.
+---
 They was lined up on both sides of the street.
+---
 Half of them was in here.
 ---
 ## WOLF:
 I know.
+---
 I couldn't get near the door.
+---
 That was the biggest funeral West ever had.
 ---
 ## HOLLOWAY:
 It wasn't as big as Patchneck Red's funeral.
+---
 This wasn't nothing but Pittsburgh niggers.
+---
+For Patchneck Red's funeral they came from Detroit,
+---
-For Patchneck Red's funeral they came from Detroit, Cleve- land, and all parts of Ohio and New Jersey.
-Youngstown .
-Newark Jersey City.
+Cleveland, and all parts of Ohio and New Jersey.
+---
+Youngstown, Newark, Jersey City.
+---
 Come from West Virginia.
+---
-They had eleven Cadillacs full of women come all the way from Vegas.
+They had eleven Cadillacs full of women
+---
+come all the way from Vegas.
+---
 People didn't leave the cemetery till the next morning.
+---
-They was out there pouring whiskey on the grave had two five-gallon buckets full of dice and fifty-eleven decks of cards they dumped in the grave with him.
+They was out there pouring whiskey on the grave
+---
+had two five-gallon buckets full of dice
+---
+and fifty-eleven decks of cards
+---
+they dumped in the grave
+with him.
+---
 Prophet Samuel wasn't nothing like that.
+---
 You find out anything about Hambone?
 ---
 ## WOLF:
 I been asking around.
+---
 Ain't nobody seen him.
+---
 Last time anybody seen him was yesterday.
 ---
 ## HOLLOWAY:
 Lutz say he ain't seen him either.
 ---
 ## WOLF:
 How you doing, Risa?
+---
 You lucky to see me today.
-If that six fifty-seven had come out I'd be in Atlanta right now.
 ---
+If that six fifty-seven had come out
+---
+I'd be in Atlanta right now.
+---
 ## HOLLOWAY:
 Who you know in Atlanta, Wolf?
 ---
 ## WOLF:
 I got me a woman down there.
+---
 Got two.
+---
+Got one up on Jackson Hill
+---
+and the other one stay on Lombard
+Street.
+---
-Got one up on Jackson Hill and the other one stay on Lombard Street.
-One of them got four or five other men, but that's alright with me.
+One of them got four or five other men,
+---
+but that's alright with me.
+---
 All I got to do is call.
+---
-All she got to do is hear my voice and she drop them other niggers.
+All she got to do is hear my voice
+---
+and she drop them other niggers.
+---

-All she got to do is hear my voice and she come running.
+All she got to do is hear my voice
+---
+and she come running.
+---
 Any time of day or night.
 ---
 ## HOLLOWAY:
 Well, why ain't you down there, then?
+---
+You walking around here without a woman
+---
-You walking around here without a woman talking about you got two in Atlanta.
+talking about you got two in Atlanta.
+---
 Why ain't you there?
 ---
 ## WOLF:
 I can't go down there unless I got some money.
+---
 One of them think I'm a rich man.
+---
+Last time she seen me
+---
-Last time she seen me I had six or seven hundred dollars in my pocket.
+I had six or seven hundred dollars in my pocket.
+---
 Spent two hundred of it on her.
+---
 She think I got that kind of money all the time.
+---
+If that six fifty-seven had come out
+---
-If that six fifty-seven had come out I'd been right there sitting on her doorstep.
+I'd been right there sitting on her doorstep.
+---
 I had ten dollars straight on it.
+---
 That's Harvey's number.
+---
 He hit on that two or three times a year.
+---
 I figured today might have been his lucky day.
 ---
 ## HOLLOWAY:
-I see you and Memphis got in a little hassle yesterday.
+I see you and Memphis
 ---
+got in a little hassle yesterday.
+---
 ## WOLF:
 We alright.
+---
 Memphis gets beside himself sometimes.
+---
 See, he don't know he lucky I understand him.
+---
 Without that understanding it be a different thing.
-(MEMPHIS enters.)
 ---
+template: noise
+door opening and closing
+---
 ## HOLLOWAY:
 Hey, Memphis.
+---
 You know Hambone didn't come today?
+---
 You ain't seen him, have you?
 ---
 ## MEMPHIS:
 Naw, I ain't seen him.